Charging an EV: should you install a three-phase electricity supply?

 Charging a smartphone

-Homeowners tend to upgrade their electricity supply when they convert a house into flats, extend a property, or install high-power equipment such as an air source heat pump.
-The property will receive up to 70kVA of power.
+Homeowners tend to upgrade their electricity supply when they convert a house into individual flats, extend the property, or install high-powered equipment such as an air source heat pump.
+The property will receive up to 70kVA (70,000 volt amps) of power.

 In theory, a three-phase electricity supply should deliver faster charging times, but much depends on the electric car in question.
-Some cars are unable to accept a 22kW home charge, so check your handbook or speak to the manufacturer before upgrading your property.
+Some cars are unable to accept a 22kW home charge, so check your handbook or speak to the manufacturer before you upgrade your property.

 You also need to factor in the cost.
 This will vary, but you’ll be looking at anywhere between £3,000 and £20,000.
 It’s for this reason that many electric car owners choose to stick with a single-phase supply and install a 7.4kW home charging unit, which costs around £1,000 fitted.

 Danny Morgan of Smart Home Charge argues that three-phase is overkill for the majority of electric car drivers.
-His smartphone analogy is valid: “Imagine charging your smartphone with a more powerful charger overnight while you’re asleep.
+He uses a smartphone analogy here: “Imagine charging your smartphone with a more powerful charger overnight while you’re asleep.
 It may well charge in one hour instead of two, but in both scenarios your phone will be fully charged when you wake up at 7am.
 You won’t have noticed the time saving.”

-Morgan does concede that a three-phase supply makes sense if you’re charging a number of electric cars at the same time, but that’s likely to be a rare situation.
+Morgan does concede that a three-phase supply makes sense if you’re charging a number of electric cars at the same time, but that is likely to be a rare situation.

 Our advice would be to opt for a 3.6kW or 7.4kW home charger, then take advantage of rapid charging when on the move.